CMCC-Foundation/Zapata/README.md

 - **lib** : Utilties for the rest of the modules.

+## AImodels package
+Contains extension for IA/ML networks and models for global variables from ERA5 based on the "Informer" codes from the Huggingface  Transformer module.
+AIModels is a Python package for the designing ML networks of atmospheric and ocean data.
+It is based on the xarray package.

+AIModels contains several modules with classes and utility routines The plotting modules are based on matplotlib and cartopy.
+The computation modules are based on numpy and scipy.

+- **ClimFormer** : Class for ClimFormer network
+- **ClimLSTM** : Class for ClimLSTM network
+- **LocalInformer** : Class for LocalInformer network, a modified version of Informer for time series from HuggingFace
+- **ModelTraining** : Class for training, validate and inference the models
+- **UtilPlot** : Routines for plotting and visualization of the data
+- **AIutil** : Utilities for the rest of the modules

 ##  klus package
 Contains algorithms for data analysis contributed by Stefan Klus